JamesStudd/DiscordBot/README.md

 - **Dotenv**
     Allows environment variables to be set using the .env file
 - **Twemoji**
-    Allows conversion of emoji unicode to pngs
+    Converts emoji unicode to pngs
+- **Axios**
+    Makes web requests that are used for scraping the EveryNoise website
+- **Cheerio**
+    Takes data from web requests and parses it so that it can be searched through for specific html tags

 ### Dev
 - **Babel**